binarymash/aspire-payment-gateway/README.md

 - if using AZURE strategy: `cosmos-db` - an event store for the payment gateway.

 #### System Resources Endpoints
-- The published reaource endpoints for the API services bring up the OpenAPI specs for these services.
+- The published resource endpoints for the API services bring up the OpenAPI specs for these services.
 - For dynamo-db, cosmosdb and keycloak the published endpoints bring up an admin console.

 ### Submitting Payment Requests